lisr-pcx/on-board-tips/docs/cpp_constants.md

 Google C++ guidelines: [link](https://google.github.io/styleguide/cppguide.html#Use_of_constexpr)

-Some variables can be declared constexpr to indicate the variables are true constants, i.e., fixed at compilation/link time.
+Some variables can be declared constexpr to indicate the variables are true constants, fixed at compilation/link time.
 Some functions and constructors can be declared constexpr which enables them to be used in defining a constexpr variable.
 Functions can be declared consteval to restrict their use to compile time.

 Use **constexpr** to specify true constants (fixed at compilation time).
 Also functions can be declared as **constexpr** and if it's not possible to evaluate at compile time they will managed as normal functions at run-time.
 Use **constinit** to ensure constant initialization for non-constant variables.